ardell/Monitor-Training-Guide/README.markdown

 1. Keep eye contact with musicians during their rehearsal
     - They will request changes, especially at the beginning of their rehearsal and in between songs
 1. Put the board in preview mode after rehearsal is finished, until just before show begins
-1. Just before the show begins, change batteries on all wireless mics (Lead Vox, BG/Other Vox, Host)
+1. Just before the show begins, change batteries on all wireless mics (Lead Vox, BG/Other Vox, Host).
+After changing batteries, all mics should be ON.

 <h2 id="show">The Show</h2>